mesosphere/dcos-jenkins-service/README.md

   1. Update [the Jenkins conf][jenkins-conf] to reference the current release of the [jenkins-dind][jenkins-dind] Docker image (if needed).
   2. Tag the commit on master that you want to be released.
-  3. Once [the build][teamcity-build] has successfully completed, submit a new pull request against [the Universe][universe] referencing the new tag.
+  3. Once [the build][jenkins-build] has successfully completed, submit a new pull request against [the Universe][universe] referencing the new tag.